 I’m not a reporter.
 I don’t write corporate newsletters.
-I write about current or trending business/technology issues, considering and evaluating their effect on consumers, the marketplace, verticals, and of course, specific companies.
+I write about current or trending retail, m/e-commerce, and technology issues, considering and evaluating their effect on consumers, the marketplace, verticals, and specific companies.
 My retail and m/e-commerce writing is almost always related to UX/CX (User Experience/Customer Experience) based upon the CX Profitability Continuum.
 Technology articles are often related to HUI (Humanized User Interface™).

 Biased?
 Opinionated?
 Absolutely.
 A futurist?
 Positively.
 My job is to put critical thinking and accumulated expertise into every topic, to benefit readers and those that count on me for insightful, candid guidance and counseling.
 If my positions make me a thorn in someone’s side, get them to think, trigger a reaction, impact their business strategy, well… my work is done.

 Amazon.com, especially after the Whole Foods acquisition, is viewed by pundits and analysts of every stripe, as unstoppable and unconquerable.
 The premise is not new, yet many behemoth companies have been in a similar position only to be unseated from their dominance.
 Two examples are General Motors and Sears.
-So why would Amazon be the exception that can never be toppled from on high? ( full article )
+So why would Amazon be the exception that can never be toppled from on high? ( full article on RetailWire )

 Sep 05, 2017

-So, for competitors that want to stay viable by the end of the decade, transformation starts with five crucial elements they must implement immediately, no matter how challenging, no matter how costly, or else they will remain shark bait. ( full article )
+So, for competitors that want to stay viable by the end of the decade, transformation starts with five crucial elements they must implement immediately, no matter how challenging, no matter how costly, or else they will remain shark bait. ( full article on RetailWire )

 In Jim Croce’s classic “You Don’t Mess Around With Jim” he warns “You don’t tug on superman’s cape, You don’t spit into the wind, You don’t pull the mask off that old Lone Ranger, And you don’t mess around with Jim.”
-If he were with us to update the ditty for some of today’s retailers, the last caution might change to “And you don’t invite Alexa in.” ( full article )
+If he were with us to update the ditty for some of today’s retailers, the last caution might change to “And you don’t invite Alexa in.” ( full article on RetailWire )